 You can make this as generic or specific to the Super Bowl as you like.
-You could focus your bingo card on the game, with squares like “see a Gronk spike” or “face mask penalty.”
+You could focus your bingo card on the game, with squares like “player does The Griddy” or “face mask penalty.”

 You could also keep the attention on the halftime show or commercials.
-In this version of Super Bowl bingo, squares would include the names of brands you expect to see advertised during the Super Bowl, like Tide or State Farm.
+In this version of Super Bowl bingo, squares would include the names of brands you expect to see advertised during the Super Bowl, like Pepsi or Planet Fitness.

-You could also feature squares like “Clydesdale,” if you think the iconic Budweiser horse will appear on screen, or “surprise performer” if you think the Weeknd will bring out someone special to sing along with him during the halftime show.
+Another option is to feature squares like “Clydesdale,” if you think the iconic Budweiser horse will appear on screen, or “surprise performer” if you think Dr. Dre and his fellow Hip Hop headliners will bring out someone special to sing along with them during the halftime show.

 Raise the stakes by asking each player to put down $1 or more to participate in the game, or purchase a small prize to hand out to the winner at the end of the night!